Skip to content

 Why does it say that "Sharepoint App" authored a file and not the CRM user?

-Storing files in the Sharepoint site is done by the Azure AD application created when configuring the file storage.
+Storing files in the Sharepoint site is done by the Entra ID application created when configuring the file storage.
 All access through the Lime CRM clients (web, desktop) will be made by this "user".
 Only when editing the files directly in Office Online apps will reveal the real user that edited the file.

-Is Azure AD Authentication required to enable Sharepoint storage in Lime CRM?
+Is Microsoft Entra ID Authentication required to enable Live Docs in Lime CRM?

-No, it's not required.
-When the user clicks a link to edit a document in Office Online, they are required to login using an account in the Azure directory where the Sharepoint site is located.
+No, it's not technically required, but it is recommended (see the tip at the top of this page).
+When users click a link to edit a document in Office Online, they will be required to login using an account in the Entra ID directory where the SharePoint site is located, regardless of whether Entra ID Authentication is enabled in Lime CRM.

 Can I use different accounts for accessing the files in Sharepoint and Lime CRM?